solana-foundation/developer-content/content/courses/native-onchain-development/program-state-management.md

 ## Challenge

-Now it’s your turn to build something independently.
+Now it's your turn to build something independently.
 Equipped with the concepts introduced in this lesson, you now know everything you'll need to recreate the entirety of the Student Intro program from Module 1.